 The need for supervision as well as support for this work was apparent, for Stafford was of an entrepreneurial stripe and inclined to take things into his own hands.
 As a result, J. D. Scott was appointed missionary secretary and treasurer.
 "All our churches are kindly advised to send their missionary offerings [to him]" was the rather pointed directive.

 Perhaps prompted by Stafford, C. B. Jernigan, editor of the Holiness Evangel, published a plea for missionary support and involvement in his October 1, 1906, issue.
 "The door of Mexico stands wide open," he wrote.
 "The hands of the brown man, our nearest neighbor, are stretched out to us calling for help."
 Under the impetus of this article, the work in southern Mexico expanded rapidly.
-But there was little evidence of control from the homeland, and matters were in disarray at the time of the 1908 union.
+However, there is little evidence of control from the homeland, and matters were in disarray at the time of the 1908 union at Pilot Point.

 Although the missionary effort was to be a "strictly undenominational and a faith work," monthly contributions were solicited and duly recorded by the treasurer.
 They averaged between $200 and $400.
 Large special offerings were also received at camp meetings and other gatherings.
 It was noted, however, that "only $4,000 of the $9,000 annual cost of the foreign missionary venture regularly came from the Nashville membership."6